Can You Reverse a Cavity?

 Avoid worrying about how to fix a cavity at home altogether by being more proactive in cavity prevention.
 Follow these simple steps to help prevent future decay:

-• Step 1: Create a healthy oral care routine.
+1: Create a healthy oral care routine.
 Make sure to brush your teeth twice a day for two minutes each with fluoride toothpaste.
-Plus, clean between your teeth daily with floss or another interdental device.
-For extra protection, rinse afterward with a fluoride mouthwash.
+Clean between your teeth daily with floss or another interdental device.
+For extra protection, rinse afterwards with a fluoride mouthwash.

 So, can you fix cavities at home?
 Unfortunately, no. Only a dentist can repair a cavity, so you should make an appointment to see your dentist as soon as possible.
 However, you do have the power to halt the decay and prevent future damage.
 Start implementing a tooth-healthy routine today and reap the benefits of a strong enamel for years to come.